VCityTeam/hera_utils/README.md

   }
   ```

-  and invoking the `importenv` command from your current active shell.
+  and invoking the `importenv hera.bash` command from your current active shell.

 ### hera_utils configuration through a configuration file